GSA/digitalgov.gov/content/posts/2016-12-02-the-future-of-technology-at-gsa.md

 The potential to transform government and impact the lives of Americans is tremendous.
 Our country needs the government to work well, and <strong class="markup--strong markup--p-strong">technology</strong> is the key to that.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2017/03/600-x-283-GSA-blog-abstract-blog-848x400.jpg" alt="Abstract technology background." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2017/03/600-x-283-GSA-blog-abstract-blog-848x400.jpg" alt="Abstract technology background." %}

 ### TECHNOLOGY IS NOT PARTISAN

 > “If it’s important, it’s important for all administrations,” said GSA Technology Transformation Service Commissioner Rob Cook.

 <blockquote class="twitter-tweet" data-width="500">
   <p lang="en" dir="ltr">